volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 Required is the opposite of Partial.

-It creates a new type with all properties of given **Type** set to required.:
+A new type is created with all properties of the specified **Type** set to required:

 ```typescript
 type Type = { x?: string, y?: string };